8 Best Back Exercises for Women (30-Minute Workout)

 4. Then, reach your arms overhead, extending your hands away from your body.

-5. Squeeze your back to pull your elbows back towards your hips, returning your arms to a goal post position.
+5. Squeeze your back to pull your elbows back towards your hips, returning your arms to a goalpost position.

-Dumbbell Back Fly (Reverse Fly)
+8. Dumbbell Back Flys (Reverse Flys)

 two women performing dumbbell back flys as part of back workout at home for women